 David is a guitarist, pianist and fiddler from Galax, Virginia, the old time mountain music capital of the world.
 Dave grew up playing folk music, old time songs, and minstrel era tunes he learned from his father, a Chautauqua tent show performer in the 1920s.
 Dave has a degree in classical music theory but his love is for folk music and songwriting.
 Dave was guitarist and founder of the new grass style band Soulgrass and for the past 30 years has been the Director of the American Cave Conservation Association.
 Dave lives in Horse Cave, Kentucky.

 Masako was born in Ashiya, Japan.
 She learned classical piano at age 5 and violin at age 11 before coming to America in 2002.
 She switched her style from classical to bluegrass and in 2006 won 1st place at the Granville (Tennessee) Fiddle Competition.
-She has worked as a session musician in Nashville, Tennessee and is a certified Mark O’Connor Method teacher.
-She now operates a family farm in Metcalfe County with her husband and two children.
+She is a certified Mark O’Connor Method teacher.

 Barrenhart is a four piece string band from Southcentral Kentucky which plays traditional celtic, old time and bluegrass music, as well as their own tunes.
 Barrenhart is made up of Masako Jeffers on fiddle, Hazel Johnson on mandolin, David Foster on guitar and vocals, and Greg Cutcliff on bass guitar, chanter, bagpipes and vocals.